koenrane/KR-new-site/content/design.md

 ## Inlining critical CSS

-Even after compressing assets and lazily loading them, it takes time for the client to (pre)load the main CSS stylesheet.
+Even after minification, it takes time for the client to load the main CSS stylesheet.
 During this time, the site looks like garbage.
-One solution is to manually include the most crucial styles in the HTML header, but that's brittle over time.
+One solution is to manually include the most crucial styles in the HTML header, but that's brittle.

 Instead, I hooked [the `critical` package](https://github.com/addyosmani/critical) into the end of the production build process.
-This basically means that after emitting all of the webpages, the process computes which "critical" styles are necessary to display the first glimpse of the page.
+After emitting the webpages, the process computes which "critical" styles are necessary to display the first glimpse of the page.
 These critical styles are inlined into the header so that they load immediately, without waiting for the entire stylesheet to load.
 Once the main stylesheet loads, I delete the inlined styles (as they are superfluous at best).

 ## Deduplicating HTML requests